Passenger’s Fart Causes Inflight Brawl, Plane Forced To Make Emergency Landing

 Passengers Speak Up

-The two women who were asked to leave were sisters of Moroccan and Dutch descent will file a case against the airline.
+The two women, who were asked to leave were sisters of Moroccan and Dutch descent, will file a case against the airline.
 One of the sisters identified as Nora Lacchab claims that they did not cause any disturbance during the flight and that their only fault was sitting in the same row as the boys.

 Wist je dat onze toestellen gemakkelijk met bijna 80.000 kg aan gewicht van de baan los kunnen komen tijdens de start? pic.twitter.com/E91fx3xf0t